Pari55051/clackintosh/README.md

 - wireless with 10000mah battery
 - ~ 4° tilt for ergonomics
 - ZMK firmware
-- a blank white case so that i can create a custom grafitti wall, but stickers and keeb case, on it
+- a blank white case to put some stickers on it!
+- an accompanying wristrest

 ## Images